-Few neighborhoods in New York City are as famous as the Upper East Side (UES).
+Few New York City neighborhoods are as famous as the Upper East Side (UES).
 Featured in a plethora of films and TV shows (any Gossip Girl fans here?) the neighborhood is esteemed for its opulence, wealth and status.

-And you might be worried a visit to the best Upper East Side restaurants will leave you with crippling credit card debt.
-However, you’ll be pleased to hear I know of a few places you can eat like royalty without paying like one.
+And while you might be worried that a visit to the best Upper East Side restaurants will leave you with crippling credit card debt, I’m happy to report I know of a few places you can eat like royalty without paying like one.

 I’m eager to get to the good stuff, what do you say we dive right in?